Human hair burns at the same temperature as paper.

 Unfortunately, even if we don’t accept it, the heating tools we use for styling dims our hair’s shine.

 Also, the weakened ridges along the hair are commonly caused by what we call Trichorrhexis nodosa, which is a common form of breakage that is instigated by overheating, and chemically treating the hair making it frail along the shaft.

 Bubble hair happens when the hair shaft starts to swell inside due to excess heat and steam from heat styling tools.

 The swelling inside the hair is caused by bubbles which expand within to crack the inner hair structure, therefore, destroying the hair’s integrity.

-Read: Is your steaming hair straightener giving you Bubble Hair?
+Read: Is your hair straightener giving you bubble hair?